rickhull/healthy_options/README.md

 1. is this `flag=l value=f` or `flag=lf`?
 2. check `flag=lf` first, noting whether we have a value for it
 3. we don't have a value for `flag=lf`: no equals, and the next arg is a flag
+4. we need to look up the options definition to see if `flag=lf` or `flag=l value=f` makes more sense

 let's consider the following flags: